-“Vegetable butchers” are shaking up traditions with new innovative ways of preparing and serving plant-based food.
+Updated May 25, 2019.
+“Vegetable butchers” are shaking up traditions with new innovative ways of preparing and serving vegan food.

 Luxury department store Harrods just opened its new Fresh Market Hall – part of its existing Food Hall – and inside is the company’s very own vegetable butcher.
 Driven by a vision to become the “world’s greatest food emporium,” the company wrote on online, the vegetable butchery will see chefs creating “alchemy and amazement” with “bespoke cuts and blends.”

-Vegetable butchers will spiralise, slice, chop, chiffonade, julienne, and brunoise produce, providing customers with ready-to-eat meals or high-quality ingredients for their home cooking.
+The vegetable butchers spiralise, slice, chop, chiffonade, julienne, and brunoise produce, providing customers with ready-to-eat meals or high-quality ingredients for their home cooking.

 The vegetable butcher brings together the “knowledge of an old-fashioned greengrocer” and the “knife skills of a sushi chef,” writes the Telegraph.